-The canary in the coal mine has officially dropped dead, as public opinion around facial recognition has turned toxic.
+The canary in the coal mine has officially dropped dead, as public opinion around facial recognition software has turned toxic.

 In this case, the proverbial songbird is Facebook (now Meta), who announced that they’d be shutting down their decade-old auto image-tagging feature this November and deleting the facial scan data of more than a billion users.